top of page

 At S2G, our aim is to provide capital and value-add resources to companies that are addressing some of the world’s most pressing environmental and climate-related problems.

-We’ve read the research establishing that claims around social and environmental impact increasingly influence customer and investor choice.
+We’ve read the research establishing that claims around social and environmental impact increasingly influence customer and investor decision-making.
 We’ve also seen customers, investors, and regulatory bodies become more discerning in their evaluation of those claims.
 They’ve become wise to intentional or unintentional efforts to “greenwash,” and are looking for companies to be transparent about their impact goals and substantiate their claims with credible evidence.

 Figure 1: How S2G Thinks of Impact vs. ESG.
 Source: https://impactentrepreneur.com/esg-and-impact/

-Once companies have data from this dual focus, they can use it to mitigate financially material risks, improve product/market fit, deepen positive impact for target stakeholders, and ultimately win business by validating impact claims with customers, employees, and investors.
+Once companies have data from this dual focus, we believe they can use it to mitigate financially material risks, improve product/market fit, deepen positive impact for target stakeholders, and ultimately win business by validating impact claims with customers, employees, and investors.

 This practice of generating information about the impact of a company’s products and services, as well as its business operations, and then using that information to inform management decisions is what a growing number of impact-oriented companies and investors call impact measurement & management, or IMM for short.

-At S2G, we’ve been steadily building our approach to IMM over the past two years, starting with an acknowledgment that we see it as much more than just a box-checking exercise.
+At S2G, we’ve been steadily building our approach to IMM over the past three years, starting with an acknowledgment that we see it as much more than a box-checking exercise.
 Rather, we see it as core to generating value for our portfolio companies.
 We also recognize that there’s no one-size-fits-all approach to IMM for growing companies, and that it will happen over time depending on a number of company-specific factors, including sector exposure, ease of access to impact data, and availability of human and financial capital among other things.
 As a value-add investor, S2G is committed to continually strengthening and refining our internal IMM capabilities in service of supporting our portfolio and pursuing our vision for a humane and healthy planet.
 We’re excited to share more about our process and progress to date below.

 Building Our IMM Muscle